msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 Conforma live servers are usually hosted on ([CloudVPS](https://www.cloudvps.com/)), an ([openstack](https://www.openstack.org/)) server provider.

-### Chaning CloudVPS server settings
+### Changing CloudVPS server settings

-Prior to changing any settings on CloudVPS, it is a good idea to take a backup snapshot of the live server, and ensure back ups are logging correctly to dropbox or wherever you are keeping your backups.
+Prior to changing any settings on CloudVPS, it is essential to take a backup snapshot of the live server, and ensure back ups are logging correctly to dropbox or wherever you are keeping your backups.

 1. Log in to ([CloudVPS](https://openstack.cloudvps.com/auth/login/?next=/)).
 Credentials are available through Bitwarden.
 2. Access all instances through compute / instances